Silicone rubber: Production

 To make silicone, the silicon atoms must be isolated from the silicon dioxide compound silica.
 This is done by heating large volumes of quartz sand to extremely high temperatures, often up to 1800 °C. From here, there are several processes where silicon is combined with methyl chloride and heated.
 It is then distilled into a polymerised siloxane known as polydimethylsiloxane.
 The polydimethylsiloxane can then be polymerised.
 This is done using a variety of techniques depending on the use of the final product.
 The raw silicone compound is combined with any desired additives, which may include pigments, and the catalyst.
-It is then injection moulded, extruded or 3D printed.
+It is then injection moulded, extruded, or 3D printed.
 Curing is the final stage in the production process.

 Structure

-Polysiloxanes differ from other polymers in that their backbones consist of Si–O–Si units unlike many other polymers that contain carbon backbones.
-Polysiloxane is very flexible due to large bond angles and bond lengths when compared to those found in more basic polymers such as polyethylene.
-For example, a C–C backbone unit has a bond length of 1.54 Å and a bond angle of 112°, whereas the siloxane backbone unit Si–O has a bond length of 1.63 Å and a bond angle of 130°.
-The siloxane backbone is a more flexible polymer than the basic carbon chain backbone because the side groups are spaced farther apart.
-Polymer segments can move farther and change conformation easily, making for a flexible material.
-Polysiloxanes tend to be more stable and less chemically active because more energy is required to break the silicon-oxygen bond.
+Polysiloxanes differ from other polymers in that their backbones consist of Si–O–Si units instead of C–C units.
+The large bond angles and bond lengths make polysiloxanes more flexible than basic polymers such as polyethylene.
+A C–C backbone unit has a bond length of 1.54 Å and a bond angle of 112°, whereas an Si–O backbone unit has a bond length of 1.63 Å and a bond angle of 130°.
+Polymer segments in polysiloxanes can move farther and change conformation easily, making for a flexible material.
+Polysiloxanes tend to be more stable and less chemically active because more energy is required to break the silicon–oxygen bond.
 Although silicon is a congener of carbon, having the same electron bonding configuration, silicon analogues of carbonaceous compounds generally exhibit different properties.
 The difference in total charge and mass between carbon with 6 protons and 6 neutrons, and silicon with 14 protons and 14 neutrons causes an added layer of electrons and their screening effect changes the electronegativity between the two elements.
-For example the silicon-oxygen bond in polysiloxanes is significantly more stable than the carbon-oxygen bond in polyoxymethylene, a structurally similar polymer.
+For example the silicon–oxygen bond in polysiloxanes is significantly more stable than the carbon-oxygen bond in polyoxymethylene, a structurally similar polymer.
 The difference is partly due to the higher bond energy, the energy required to break the Si-O bond, and also because polyoxymethylene decomposes formaldehyde, which is volatile and escapes driving decomposition forward, but Si-containing decomposition products of silicone are less volatile.